Rental Escalation Calculator — South Africa

 Rental Escalation and the Rental Housing Act

-The Rental Housing Act (RHA) requires that all lease terms, including escalation, be agreed to in writing.
+The Rental Housing Act requires that all lease terms, including escalation, be agreed to in writing.
 A verbal agreement on an escalation rate is not enforceable.
-If the written lease does not contain an escalation clause, the landlord cannot increase the rent during the lease period without the tenant's written consent.
+If the written lease does not contain an escalation clause, the landlord cannot increase the rent during the lease period without the tenant’s written consent.

 The RHA also requires at least one calendar month’s written notice before a rent increase takes effect — even if the escalation clause clearly specifies the rate and date.
 Failure to provide written notice means the increase cannot be enforced for that period.
 Best practice is to send written notice of the upcoming escalation at least 60 days before the lease renewal date.